-You can use the optional tether to secure the Edge device to your bike handlebar.
+You can use the optional tether to secure the Edge bike computer to your handlebar.

-- 1 Pull up the weather cap from the USB port. - 2 Starting from the back of the device, insert the loop of the tether 1) through the slot in the device.
+1 Starting from the back of the device, insert the loop of the tether through the slot in the device.

-- 3 Thread the other end of the tether 2 through the loop, and pull it tight. - 4 Close the weather cap, making sure that the tether aligns with the notch.
+2 Thread the other end of the tether through the loop, and pull it tight.